client value

 Be like the Private Banker in order to become invaluable

 by Tony Vidler To become invaluable, emulate “the Private Bankers” when it comes to combatting the multiple pressure points of rising consumer expectations, technology-driven and cost-focussed solutions, and the trend for “self management” in all things by clients.
-I had the pleasure of spending a little time with Dr Phillip M. Randall a […]
+We are told repeatedly that it is not that far away from AI being able to emulate […]

 Read more.